OrigamiSL/FDNet/README.md

 ## Data

-ETT, ECL, Traffic, Exchange and weather datasets were acquired at: [datasets](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing).
+ETT, ECL, Traffic, Exchange, weather and ILI datasets were acquired at: [datasets](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing).

 ## Usage
 Commands for training and testing FDNet of all datasets are in `./scripts/FDNet.sh`.